rdkcentral/rdk-halif-test-device_settings/docs/pages/audiosettings_tests.md

 ### Test Startup Requirement - `ARC`Type Support

-Playback of stream is required for the L3 testcase
+Playback of different audio formats ([Audio Formats](#emulator-requirements)) supported by the platform is required for the L3 testcase

 ### Emulator Requirements - `ARC`Type Support